PD Outliers is an interview series in which outstanding PwPs talk about and share the methods they use to succeed with Parkinson’s Disease.

 15:55 How John manages his PD during races

-18:02 How to adjust the time tables of our dosing
+18:02 How John and Pam adjust the time tables of their dosing

 26:03 John's comical sweating problems at work